DylanGore-FYP/Documentation/docs/setup/vehicle.md

 pipenv shell
 ```

-**Note:** All instructions after this point assume you are runing within the virtual environment unless stated otherwise
+**Note:** All instructions after this point assume you are running within the virtual environment unless stated otherwise

 ### Configuration